THE GCPSP AT A GLANCE

 OPPORTUNITIES FOR MEETINGS AND PUBLIC COMMENTS

 Join us to get project updates, learn about the 24 land, water and wildlife studies, and engage in the process!
-These in-person meetings will offer an informal opportunity to hear about the studies and other important changes to the project.
+This meeting will offer an informal opportunity to hear about the studies and other important changes to the project.

-Decision by utilities whether to move forward with the project.
+Utility partners determine whether to move forward with the project based on study results.

 OUR REGION’S GO-TO SOLUTION